 Art practice

-After many years teaching, writing and curating contemporary art, Jon Bird returned to art making via the one-year programme at the Royal Drawing School.
-Since 2007, he has combined drawing, painting, photography and object-making with curatorial and writing projects.
-Subject matter derives from a focus upon landscape as a mental and material cartography of the forms, patterns and textures of the natural world, particularly mountains, rocks, trees, water and, currently, notions of ‘deep time’ and extra-terrestrial objects: meteors and asteroids.
-Drawing predominates: charcoal, graphite, pen and inks, collage, on a range of surfaces – paper, card, vellum, khadi paper.
-Paintings are oil on canvas or gesso board.
+After many years teaching, writing and curating contemporary art, I returned to art making via the one-year programme at the Royal Drawing School.
+Since 2007, I have combined drawing, painting, photography, collage and object-making with curatorial and writing projects.
+Subject matter initially derived from a focus upon landscape as a mental and material cartography of the forms, patterns and textures of the natural world, particularly mountains, rocks, trees, water and notions of ‘deep time’ embedded in extra-terrestrial objects: meteors and asteroids.
+Currently architectural references predominate, specifically the house that the philosopher, Ludwig Wittgenstein designed for his sister in Vienna in the inter-war period.
+Drawing has always been my primary expressive medium: charcoal, graphite, pen and inks, collage, on a variety of surfaces; paintings are oil on canvas.

 Jon Bird lives and works in London.